awaescher/posh-git/README.md

 I am not the creator of the extension itself, this repository was forked from [posh-git](https://github.com/dahlbyk/posh-git), renamed to match the name of [PoshX](https://github.com/awaescher/poshx) and slightly modified to customize the colors to match the look of [PoshX](https://github.com/awaescher/poshx).

 ## Installation
+1. Clone this repository locally.
+Know the local path, you'll need it for step 3.

-1. Head over to the PowerShell profile folder:
+2. Head over to the PowerShell profile folder:

     default: `C:\Users\{USERNAME}\Documents\WindowsPowerShell`